 Can ferrets eat bananas?

 Ferrets are capable of eating bananas, and some ferret owners do give their pet ferrets this fruit occasionally as a treat.
-However, just because a ferret can eat something, doesn’t mean they should eat it.
+However, just because a ferret can eat something, doesn’t mean it should eat it.
 Your ferret will not be in immediate trouble if he eats a small piece of a banana, but it’s not good for them.

 There are some ferret owners out there that do feed their ferrets fruits.
 However, since ferrets are carnivores they have a digestive system that’s specifically tailored towards digesting meat, and not complex carbohydrates like fruit.